Minko82/seattle-disability-and-disadvantage-visualizations/README.md

 ## 📝 **Project Description**

-This project visualizes **socioeconomic disadvantage** and **health outcomes** in Seattle, using **Altair** to create interactive, data-driven visualizations.
-The data includes metrics like socioeconomic disadvantage scores, health scores, and percentages of adults with disabilities.
+This project uses Altair to visualize socioeconomic disadvantage and health outcomes in Seattle, showcasing metrics like disadvantage scores, health scores, and disability percentages.

 <br>